EXCLUSIVE-Baidu in talks to sell majority stake in iQIYI, China's answer to Netflix -sources

 iQIYI has made several hit drama series, including "The Long Night" and "The Wind Blows From Longxi".
 Its original variety shows, "The Rap of China" and "The Big Band", have also been major topics on social media.

-On the flip side, the cash-burning iQIYI has barely broken even in its 12-year history.
-In the January-March period, it delivered a quarterly profit for the first time since 2016 when it started to report quarterly earnings.
+On the flip side, cash-burning iQIYI has barely broken even in its 12-year history.
+In the January-March period, it delivered a quarterly profit for the first time since 2016, when it started to report quarterly earnings.

 It recorded a net income of 169 million yuan ($25 million) in the first quarter of the year, compared with a net loss of 1.3 billion yuan in the same period a year earlier, but its revenue dropped 9% to 7.3 billion year-on-year.

-(Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee and Kenneth Maxwell)
+(Reporting by Julie Zhu and Kane Wu; Additional reporting by Nivedita Balu, Editing by Sumeet Chatterjee and Kenneth Maxwell)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))